Understanding Media: The Philosophical and Cultural Impacts of Technology module (PI31019)

-Marx held that a society's level of culture (as expressed in its ideas, its customs, and its values and morals, for example) is ultimately determined by the technologies involved in it, and by the way these are distributed among the society's members.
-This course will seek to examine the truth of this claim with special reference to the forms of information technology that mediate our contemporary experience.
+Marx held that a society’s level of culture (as expressed in its ideas, customs, values and morals) is ultimately determined by the technologies involved in it, and by the way these are distributed among the society’s members.
+This course seeks to examine this claim with special reference to the technologies that mediate our experience today.

 We will draw on three main types of source to do this:

 - Extracts from canonical figures in the philosophy of technology (Plato, Aristotle, Rousseau, Marx, Heidegger, and McLuhan, for example);

 - Extracts from contemporary writers concerned with how technology modifies experience (Sherry Turkle, Andy Clark, and the Ars Industrialis group, for example);

 - Extracts from literary works that take technology as a theme (for example, David Foster Wallace and Philip K. Dick).

 Our aim in assessing the philosophical texts will be to question how technology determines culture.